Salyakoti

-Salyakoti (سلیاکتی) (Note: Also romanized as Salyākotī) is a village in, and the capital of, Natel Kenar-e Olya Rural District of the Central District of Nur County, Mazandaran province, Iran.
+Salyakoti (سلیاکتی) (Note: Also romanized as Salyākotī) is a village in, and the capital of, Natel Kenar-e Olya Rural District in the Central District of Nur County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,373 in 336 households.
 The following census in 2011 counted 1,333 people in 383 households.
 The 2016 census measured the population of the village as 1,692 people in 528 households.